Working with Cherry Wood

 American cherry, a.k.a.
-Prunus serotina, is a colorful hardwood used to build furniture featuring smooth texture and uniformly straight grain.
+Prunus serotina is a colorful hardwood used to build furniture featuring a smooth texture and uniformly straight grain.
 Heartwood lies at the internal core, and cherry’s heartwood colors are a visual treat.
 The heartwood varies from rich red to reddish-brown.
 However, it darkens once exposed to light, which lends cherry an aesthetic delight for fine furniture lovers.

 Historically, the cherry tree has served us in many valuable ways other than as furniture.
 Of course, there is the beloved cherry itself, a healthy fruit.
 It is a pioneer species and is a moderately long-lived tree with ages of up to 258 years known.

 Although technically known as Prunus serotina, there are many common monikers for it.
-The American Hardwood Export Council lists it as American black cherry, but don’t be surprised to see variants of the species: wild cherry, rum cherry and mountain black cherry.
+The American Hardwood Export Council lists it as American black cherry.
+But don’t be surprised to see variants of the species: wild cherry, rum cherry, and mountain black cherry.

 In order to enjoy success with any wood species, one must be aware of its strengths and weaknesses.
 Cherry wood colors and finishes beautifully, which are considered two primary benefits.
 However, cherry can also contain brown pith flecks as well as small gum pockets, which can diminish Cherry’s color and quality.
 Hobbyists and wood pros alike must be familiar with all its characteristics in order to safely work with cherry wood, including its working properties.